kwonus/Quelle/Vanilla-Quelle.md

 **Another SEARCH Example:**

-Consider a query for all passages that contain a word beginning with pres, followed by Bush AND created, but filter out phrases containing H W Bush.
+Consider a query for all passages that contain a word beginning with pres, followed by Bush, but filter out phrases containing H W Bush.

 *span = 15 ; "Pres*\* ...
 Bush" -- "H W Bush"*